saxtouri/snf-occi/soi/tests/funcional/README.md

 This will build a new image, which can be pushed or kept local.

-Alternatively, you can, of course, use the grnet repository to build the image:
+Alternatively, you can use the grnet repository to build the image:

 ::